nyggus/easycheck/tests/doctests/use_for_self_defined_functions_doctest.rst

 Complex checks using a self-defined function
 --------------------------------------------

-You can define complex checks using a function that collects calls to checkit functions.
+You can define complex checks using a function that collects calls to easycheck functions.
 That way, you can simplify the function in which you want to make the check, by using just one line instead of several (8 in the example below).

 .. code-block:: python

-    >>> from checkit import check_if, check_instance, check_argument
+    >>> from easycheck import check_if, check_instance, check_argument
     >>> def check_glm_args(glm_args):
     ...    check_instance(glm_args[0], (int, float))
     ...    check_instance(glm_args[1], str)